cjblank96/mkv_transcoder_project/README.md

 ## Architecture

--   **Orchestrator/Scanner**: A machine that runs the `scanner.py` script.
-It scans the media library on the Unraid fileshare for `.mkv` files and adds them to a central job queue.
+-   **Scanner Role**: One of the VMs takes on the role of the scanner by running the `scanner.py` script.
+This scans the media library on the Unraid fileshare for `.mkv` files and adds them to the central job queue.
+This only needs to be run once to populate the queue, or whenever you add new media.
 -   **Unraid Fileshare**: A central storage location (e.g., a NAS VM) that hosts the original media, the final transcoded files, and the shared project data (job queue, logs).
 -   **Transcoder VMs**: Multiple worker VMs (Ubuntu 22.04) that pull jobs from the queue, perform the heavy lifting of transcoding, and save the final output back to the fileshare.